 Spanish for Spanish Speakers II extends the reading and writing skills of the fluent speaker with attention to problems particular to Spanish-speaking students.
 Extensive writing improves the grammar, spelling, and mechanics of formal language use.
 The students read, discuss, and write about various genres of Hispanic literature, focusing on improving reading comprehension, critical thinking, and analytical skills.
 The course includes cultural, sociological, and literary insights into the Spanish-speaking world.
 Spanish for Spanish Speakers II presents more advanced grammatical structures and expands vocabulary as well as the cultural themes presented in Spanish for Spanish Speakers I. The student will concentrate on an in-depth review of all verb tenses and grammar structures as she continues to expand her vocabulary.
 During this course, students will gain proficiency in using Spanish in increasingly complex ways to express thoughts on social and academic themes, interact with other speakers of the language, understand oral and written messages, make oral and written presentations, reflect on language variation, and critically view and evaluate media resources.
 Homework in this course consists of daily assignments ranging in time from an average of 15 to 20 minutes.

-2 semesters, prerequisite: Spanish for Spanish Speakers I
+10-12th grades, 2 semesters Prerequisite: Spanish for Spanish Speakers I

 Spanish IV, conducted in Spanish, presents a complete review of verbs and includes new grammatical structures including the past subjunctive.
 Spanish IV aids the student to reach a higher level of spoken communication and to develop writing skills through both formal and informal compositions, interviews, and other projects.
 Emphasis for both writing and speaking is on clear, well-developed, and well-organized communication of ideas.
 Students will also further develop reading skills through a variety of literary forms and make valuable comparisons between Hispanic cultures and their own.
 Students may practice test-taking skills for college placement exams.
 Homework in this course has a specific focus which directly relates to a previously taught lesson.
 It consists of spending about 15 minutes per night on shorter assignments and doing longer assignments 2-3 times per week.